 Some HVAC contractors mistakenly believe in SEO myths.
 For instance, one of our clients asked if they can insert more keywords on their homepage.
 Since the page already had several cases of the target word, adding more would hurt its ranking and disappoint readers.
 Antiquated SEO strategies that worked in 2007 no longer work now in 2021.
 Another myth some companies believe in is the branding myth.
 While it is crucial to brand your company for Google, it is not as important in a traditional sense.
 Google wants to see that your company is listed on reputable directories and has a consistent name, address, and phone number.
 They don’t care about the philosophical brand notions of your logo colors, etc.

 As a home service provider, you shouldn’t want to enter your website into an art contest.
 The function of your site is to generate HVAC leads and grow your company online.
 Inserting calls-to-action is a great way to achieve your goals, but some companies think it makes their site look bad.
 Some even believe it hurts their SEO efforts.
 The reality, however, is that CTAs are essential for online success and don’t hurt SEO when adequately implemented.
 The pros at HVAC Webmasters handled hundreds of client accounts and used our data to create the top-performing sites on the web.
 Ask about our web design services and contact us today.

-In 2022, anybody can build a website.
-With DIY website builders like Wix, Weebly, & Squarespace, along with an abundance of templates for content management systems like WordPress, it’s never been easier to get a functional webpage published.
 But design is not always about the front-end visual display of a website.
-The codebase is a significant consideration in air conditioning website design, especially as it pertains to SEO and marketing.
-The back-end of a website requires creation as well, and it is as important, if not more so than the visual presentation.
+The codebase is a significant consideration in air conditioning website design, especially regarding SEO and marketing.
+The back end of a website also requires creativity, and it is as important, if not more so, than the visual presentation.